GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 - The [oxd OpenID Connect APIs](#openid-connect-authentication) can be used to send a user to an OpenID Connect Provider (OP) for authentication and to gather identity information ("claims") about the user.

-- The [oxd UMA APIs](#uma-2-authorization) can be used to send a user to an UMA Authorization Server (AS) for access management policy enforcement, for example to centrally manage which people (or software clients) can access which web pages and APIs.
+- The [oxd UMA APIs](#uma-2-authorization) can be used to send a user to an UMA Authorization Server (AS) for access policy enforcement, for example to centrally manage which people (or software clients) can access which web pages and APIs.

 ## OpenID Connect Authentication